-- Distinguish types of contact

-- Apply examples of historical events to each type of contact

-- Analyze five patterns of interaction
+- Distinguish types of contact - Apply examples of historical events to each type of contact - Apply patterns to ethnic groups - Relate and formulate historical background to patterns of interaction

-- Apply patterns to ethnic groups

-- Relate and formulate historical background to patterns of interaction

 2. Interpret effects of colonialism and neo-colonialism on cultural interaction.

 - Study periods of migration and cultural interaction - Extrapolate development of superiority/inferiority status - Construct consequences of neo-colonialism on present human interaction - Calculate awareness of historically-based issues on current migration - Identify historical basis of social construction of identity.